 Seeing that lawyers are involved in either defending or prosecuting criminals, writing wills, advocating, negotiating, giving legal counsel, and so on, communication is the heart of their career.

 And what comes to mind when you hear the word communication?
-Of course, language, whether written or oral and there you got it.
+Of course, language, whether written or oral, and there you got it.
 It would help if you majored in prerequisite languages in high school.
 For instance, English in Australia, New Zealand, Canada, the US, and the UK is necessary when joining Law School.
-Other subjects to major in for aspiring lawyers are maths, history, Psychology, and government.
+Other subjects for aspiring lawyers are maths, history, Psychology, and government.

 2. Join Law School

 To study the JD program in Canada, one needs to sit for the Law School Admission Test besides having a bachelor’s degree.
 However, you can join an LLB program straight after completing high school.
 Educational qualifications for Law School are GPA score for LLB and LSAT for the Juries Doctor.
 Other requirements are co-curriculum activities.
 LLB is four to 5 years in Australia and three years in the UK.
 In the US, there is no Undergrad course in law.
 Therefore, you need a bachelor’s degree in any field to join law school.

 3. Gain Experience and Become Certified

 In Australia, one way of doing this is taking a Practical Legal Training (PLT), accomplished in one year.
 Admission to the appropriate local admission authority after graduating is also needed.
 Also required is practicing law, particularly in your specialized field, for not less than two years.

 Another necessity is applying for a law practicing certificate from the law society in your locality.
 You do this after completing the PLT.